Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Result and discussion

 The dotted lines are the cross sections calculated using Eq.~\eqref{eq:CS_pd_2N}, i.e., only the 2N effective interaction is taken into account.
-At all energies, one sees that the lines reproduce the experimental data at angles smaller than about $90^\circ$, but that there are differences between the lines and dots at the larger angles.
-In particular, it is obvious that the dotted lines underestimate the data between $100^\circ$ and $150^\circ$.
+At all energies, the lines reproduce the experimental data at $\theta \lesssim 90^\circ$, but there are differences between the lines and dots at the larger angles.
+In particular, the dotted lines obviously underestimate the data between $100^\circ$ and $150^\circ$.

 The solid lines represent the calculation results of Eq.~\eqref{eq:CS_pd} using the parameter evaluated by Eq.~\eqref{eq:C_L}.
-The lines describe well the behavior of the dots at all angles in the energy range considered.
-The uncertainty arising from those of the parameter search is almost $2\%$ and its visual size is almost the same as the line width.
-Comparing the solid and dotted lines, the inclusion of $\tilde{t}_\textrm{3N}$ improves the angular dependence at $\theta \gtrsim 90^\circ$.
+The lines generally describe well the data at all angles in the energy range considered, including $135$~MeV.
+Therefore, the parameters approximated by Eq.~\eqref{eq:C_L} can describe reasonably the energy dependence of $\tilde{t}_\textrm{res}$ in the proton incident-energy range from about $100$~MeV to $250$~MeV.
+The uncertainty arising from those of the parameter search is almost $2\%$, comparable to the line width.
+Comparing the solid and dotted lines, the inclusion of $\tilde{t}_\textrm{res}$ improves the angular dependence at $\theta \gtrsim 90^\circ$.
+The role of $\tilde{t}_\textrm{res}$ appears to be qualitatively consistent with the 3NF contributions reported in Refs.~\cite{HWitala98, HWitala22}.
+Although $\tilde{t}_\textrm{res}$ includes various contributions beyond 2N effective interactions, it may primarily reflect the effects of 3NFs.

-The dashed lines are the numerical results of Eq.~\eqref{eq:CS_pd_3N}.
-As expected from the smooth energy dependence of $C_L$ shown in Fig.~\ref{fig:parameter}, the lines change gradually as the incident energy varies.
-At forward angles up to around $90^\circ$, the dashed lines are smaller than the dotted ones by more than one order of magnitude, indicating that in this angular region the contribution of 2NF is dominant.
-Contrarily, the dashed lines have the same or slightly larger magnitude than the dotted ones over at angles over $90^\circ$.
-From about $120^\circ$ to $150^\circ$, the dashed lines are larger than the experimental data in panel (c)--(e), but the solid ones reproduce the data.
-This indicates that $\tilde{t}_\textrm{2N}$ and $\tilde{t}_\textrm{3N}$ have opposite phases of each other and that interfere destructively to the $p$-$d$ elastic cross sections.
+The dashed lines are the numerical results of Eq.~\eqref{eq:CS_pd_res}.
+As expected from the smooth energy dependence of $C_l$ shown in Fig.~\ref{fig:parameter}, the lines change gradually as the incident energy varies.
+At forward angles up to around $90^\circ$, one sees that the contribution of 2N effective interaction is dominant.
+In contrast, the contributions of $\tilde{t}_\textrm{2N}$ and $\tilde{t}_\textrm{res}$ to the $p$-$d$ elastic cross section are comparable.
+From about $160^\circ$, the dotted lines are larger than the experimental data, but the solid ones reproduce the data.
+This indicates that $\tilde{t}_\textrm{2N}$ and $\tilde{t}_\textrm{res}$ have opposite phases of each other and interfere destructively in the $p$-$d$ elastic cross sections.